Student Health and Wellness Center

 How is the Student Health and Wellness Funded?

 The Student Health & Wellness Center is required to be financially self-supporting.
-The SHWC does not receive any state funding and covers cost via the required per term student health fee (for those taking 6 or more regular class credits)*, internal fees for services such as lab, prescriptions, immunizations, procedures, specialty services, and a no-show fee, etc., and from participation in the CCare Program.** There is a $10 per visit fee, no more than one in a day.
+The SHWC does not receive any state funding and covers cost via the required per term student health fee (for those taking 6 or more regular class credits)*, internal fees for services such as lab, prescriptions, immunizations, procedures, specialty services, and a no-show fee, etc., and from participation in the CCare Program.** There is a $10 per visit fee.

 How affordable is the care at the SHWC?

 Recognizing the economic realities of the students it serves, the SHWC is committed to keeping the cost of care as affordable as possible.
 Internal fees, which are charged to student accounts, are set to be the most affordable in the area.
 In rare circumstances for instance, if we are aware a prescription can be purchased elsewhere at lower expense, the student will be advised of this and has the choice to take a prescription to an outside pharmacy or have it filled by us.
 We are committed to helping our students.